corespring/corespring-container/README.md

-## Corespring Container
+# Corespring Container

-A fleshing out of the POC node app (author dog) to run as a scala app.
+Contains the container libraries, and a shell module so you can run the application with some dummy data.

 This will allow integration points into the main corespring-api project.